isc-projects/kea/doc/sphinx/arm/config.rst

        }]
    }

-However, the facts that the comment could only be a single line, and that it was not possible to add any other information in a more structured form, were frustrating.
+However, the fact that the comment could only be a single line, and that it was not possible to add any other information in a more structured form, were frustrating.
 One specific example was a request to add floor levels and building numbers to subnets.
 This was one of the reasons why the concept of user context has been introduced.
 It